 Irwin IP also routinely litigates matters (both offensively and defensively) involving claims for misappropriation of trade secrets, breach of confidentiality agreements, and violation of restrictive covenants; as well as claims for violation of the antitrust laws based upon the knowing, wrongful enforcement of intellectual property.
 Irwin IP litigated one such matter for a start-up against an established on-line retailer (that received extensive confidential disclosures and then proceeded to introduce its own competitive system) and achieved several critical pre-trial victories prior to the case being settled.
 And, Irwin IP is currently pursuing antitrust claims against a Global 500 company based upon the vexatious enforcement of its intellectual property.

 Irwin IP also assists clients when their goods have been detained or seized by Customs and Border Protection (“CBP”).
 We are one of the few law firms with both intellectual property expertise and actual experience contesting CBP’s assertion that goods are counterfeit.
 In one such matter, after an extensive, expedited evidentiary hearing, we obtained a temporary restraining order and a preliminary injunction precluding CBP from imposing a bonding requirement against an importer that would have caused the importer to cease operations and cost hundreds of employees their jobs.
 We have also obtained a rare order requiring CBP to immediately move forward with seizure actions it had been intentionally delaying; and we have forced CBP to reverse course on scores of seizures that were previously alleged to constitute counterfeit goods.
-We are currently litigating against CBP to prove that dozens of other seizures of allegedly counterfeit goods are actually goods authorized by law, and, in a separate litigation, seeking to overturn several unlawful exclusions from entry.
+Recently, we handled related litigation leading to CBP withdrawing numerous claims of alleged counterfeiting and several unlawful exclusions from entry.

 Irwin IP also handles Patent Office patent validity challenges (reexaminations, IPRs, and PGRs).
 As one example, the PTAB instituted IPR proceedings based upon a petition prepared by Irwin IP attorneys against a patent that was not only touted by its Fortune 50 owner to be the foundation of a billion-dollar-per-year business, but had survived invalidity challenges in two prior litigations and in an IPR action.
 Despite this substantial body of adverse history, the PTAB instituted IPR upon Irwin IP’s client’s petition, determining that there was at least a “reasonable likelihood that [Irwin IP’s client] would prevail.”
 Currently, Irwin IP is seeking to invalidate dozens of design patents purporting to cover aftermarket repair parts through IPR and PGR petitions.